 Everyone Offers Retirement Planning These Days.
 What’s so Special About Applied Financial Planning's Approach?

 We often compare retirement planning to trying to hit a moving target in the wind.
-The target is your retirement goals – essentially what you want to spend and accomplish with your finances.
+The target is your retirement goals – essentially what you want to spend and pursue with your finances.

 We often compare retirement planning to trying to hit a moving target in the wind.
 The target is your retirement goals – essentially what you want to spend and accomplish with your finances.
 The target is moving because you don’t know how long you will live – your retirement could last 5 years or 40.
 Then there is wind because things will change along the way.